 From the spry age of 4 years old, I was a slightly chunky, probably not very graceful, but very keen-jelly-bean in ballet class and I loooooved it.
-I grew up in the ballet studio in Calgary, Alberta spending over 10 hours a week, every week for the next 20 years in a studio.
-I was classically trained, taking Royal Academy of Dance exams every year, and I also taught the syllabus for seven years alongside my own training.
-I was incredibly lucky to grow up in such a positive, supportive and disciplined environment that never once challenged my body confidence but constantly challenged my personal best and being part of that studio for 20 years gave me a sense of belonging and community that I’ll forever cherish.
+I grew up in Calgary, Alberta spending over 14 hours a week, every week in a studio.
+I was classically trained (Royal Academy of Dance) and I taught the syllabus for seven years alongside my own training.
+I was incredibly lucky to grow up in such a positive, supportive and disciplined environment that never once challenged my body confidence but constantly challenged my personal best.
+Being part of that studio for 20 years gave me a sense of belonging and community that I’ll forever cherish.

-When we eventually returned to North America and moved back to Toronto (hardest decision EVER to leave Australia btw) I found myself sampling the studio scene but constantly comparing to Australia (bc they have some of the best) and other studies I’ve been to across the globe.
-My girlfriends and I would try a new yoga studio, or a new spin class, grab wine after and chat about all the things you typically look for in a studio: reasonably priced, killer instructors that are knowledgeable and motivating, an amazing class in a cool space and had a sense of community that we wanted to be part of.
-I realised I wished something existed like this – a central place I could go to that would tell me what the studios were REALLY like so I could save my time, energy and money and go straight to the ones I know I’d love.
-And then, kind of like that, Fit-City was born.
+When we returned to North America and moved back to Toronto, I found myself trying every kind of class and studio in the city.
+I realised I wished something like this existed – a central place I could go to that would tell me what the studios were REALLY like so I could save my time, energy and money and go straight to the ones I know I’d love.
+And then, kind of like that, Fit-City Guide was born.
 After 25+ years of attending classes and after visiting hundreds of studios around the world, I figured, let’s use this random skill set for a purpose!
 Let’s help others discover studios, classes and ways of working out that they didn’t know before, let’s give studios exposure that they deserve and above all else – let’s encourage people to spend time in the fitness community so they can live greater, healthier, longer lives.
 Small goals really.

 I hope you enjoy!